-- Guarantee #2 - You will not be left in the dark after purchasing any product form us.
-AidYourTendon Advisers and Product Specialists are available 7 days a week by toll free phone 1-866-237-9608 or email to answer your questions or concerns.
+- Guarantee #2 - You will not be left in the dark after purchasing any product from us.
+AidYourTendon Advisers and Product Specialists are available Monday to Friday by toll free phone 1-866-237-9608 or email to answer your questions or concerns.

 - Guarantee #3 - Your order is guaranteed to be shipped within 24 hours on every business day.

 - Guarantee #4 - All purchases receive a one year, full replacement warranty with guaranteed, prompt service.